talent and imagination, Miyazaki created an anti-war film that is balanced by humor, wizardry, and romance.

 There are birthday cards, cups, clocks, shirts, mouse pads, and a multitude of other delightful Yelodoggie designs at Cafe Press.

-New paintings are appearing in the Yelodoggie etsy shop.
+New paintings and art prints are appearing in the Yelodoggie etsy shop.
 These are original watercolors and a great bargain.

 Yelodoggie is joyous.